Islam in Spain: Demography and ethnic background

 The Spanish Constitution of 1978 declares in Art.
 16 that “No one may be compelled to make statements regarding his religion, beliefs or ideologies” which means that all data on religious beliefs is approximated.

 The evolution of the Muslim population has been linked to the increase of immigration in the last two decades, which began with the entry of Spain in the European Economic Community (1986), following the economic growth and the closure of European borders to third countries.
-Official estimations by the Centro de Investigaciones sociológicas (CIS) say there are 2.9 % believers in other religions, of whom around 2% would be Muslims.
+Official estimations by the Centro de Investigaciones sociológicas (CIS) say there are 2.9% believers in other religions, of whom around 2% would be Muslims.

 The Autonomous Communities with the highest Muslim population, in absolute terms, are Catalonia, Andalusia, the Community of Madrid, and the Region of Murcia.
 However, in relation to the overall population within the Autonomous Communities, the cities of Ceuta and Melilla stand out with the highest percentages of Muslims, following the Region of Murcia, Catalonia, and La Rioja.
 Moreover, it is worth mentioning that the Muslim population in the cities of Ceuta and Melilla, which has close ties to the Moroccan population, has been active in the creation of associations and pioneer in the implementation of Islam related measures in different political fields.
 Unofficial sources for the subsequent tables and graphics:

-The ethnic background of Muslim population has two main nationalities: Spanish and Moroccan, it follows the Pakistani and the Senegalese nationality.
-Within the foreign Muslim population, three geographic zones can be highlighted: the Maghreb, West Africa, the Indian Subcontinent and the Middle East.
+The ethnic background of the Spanish Muslim population has two main nationalities: Spanish and Moroccan, followed by the Pakistani and Senegalese nationalities.
+Within the foreign-born Muslim population, four geographic zones can be highlighted: the Maghreb, Sahel, the Indian subcontinent and the Middle East.

 In “Others” we can find the following countries:

 Mauritania (8,165), Syria (7,321), Cameroon (6,232), Iran (5,913), Turkey (5,000), Guinea-Bissau (4,413), Ivory Coast (4,249), Egypt (4,020), Albania (3,004), Kazakhstan (2,438), Tunisia (2,287), Lebanon (2,116), Indonesia (1,764), Iraq (1,554), Jordan (1,315), Burkina Faso (1,276), Saudi Arabia (745), Sierra Leone (685), Togo (451), Benin (338).